logo

 Explanation

-The reason this fact is important is because in overdetermined systems like $\mathbf{y} = X \beta$ in multiple regression analysis, there are… actually, a lot of times when calculations such as $$ \beta = \left( X^{T} X \right)^{-1} X^{T} \mathbf{y} $$ have to be done through the least squares method.
-Not knowing this fact, or even knowing but not remembering it in actual analysis can easily lead to problems.
+The reason this fact is important is that in overdetermined systems like y=Xβ\mathbf{y} = X \beta in multiple regression analysis, you often need to perform calculations such as β=(XTX)1XTy \beta = \left( X^{T} X \right)^{-1} X^{T} \mathbf{y} …not just often, but really a lot.
+Situations where one encounters problems due to not knowing this fact, or forgetting it during actual analysis, are also quite common.

 Proof 1